When you think of a construction environment that fosters positive relationships and maximizes productivity, what seems more fitting? Is it:

 It’s important to note from the get-go that not every project is right for design-build.
 Ultimately, the chosen project delivery method is what’s right for the owner and it’s their choice in the end.
 If you’re struggling to figure it out, here’s a useful evaluation sheet to determine which project delivery method is right for your project.
 If you want to learn more about the pros and cons of all the major delivery methods in construction, we’ve also composed a handy guide, “The Ultimate Guide to Choosing the Best Project Delivery Method.”

-If you find that design-build is right for you as an owner or contractor, you can get started with these critical steps:
+If you find that the project delivery method is right for you as an owner or contractor, you can get started with these critical steps:

 Hire the Right Firm